Here are some common questions related to attending and presenting at MUPC 2014.

 Your proposal will be accepted if you follow the instructions, submit before the deadline, and if your title and abstract are comprehensible.
 You are encouraged to submit well in advance of the deadline so that, if there is a problem with your submission, we can contact you and rectify the problem.

-Is it better to do a poster, oral, or video presentation?
+Is it better to do a poster, paper (oral), or video presentation?

-How many poster, oral, or video presentations can I make?
+How many poster, paper (oral), or video presentations can I make?

 How do I submit more than one presentation proposal?